 The notes and a mud-map for this trip (and many more) can be found in the great book, Day Walks in Therabulat Country by my mate Michael Keats.
 If you think that was a blatant plug… you’re right!

 This isn’t a trip for beginners or if you’ve never done off-track walking, navigation and importantly, rock scrambling or used hand-lines before.
 Phew, just as well my group had loads of experience in all those, plus a good sense of humour and adventure!

-This is a great route down to the river with the last 150m or so being very steep loose scree, weeeeeee!
+There’s a great route down to the river — the last 150m is very steep loose scree, weeeeeee!
 This is where we hit Galong Creek and began our ascent.